 Athlete of the Year

-What is the NASA “Over-All Athlete of the Year?”
+What is the NASA “Over-All Athlete of the Year” and what are the responsibilities and duties of the winners of this award.

-The first thing to remember is that the Over-All Athlete of the Year is a Lifetime achievement award.
-It isn’t won by anyone who hasn’t been a dedicated NASA drug free lifter, a loyal NASA lifter who supports all NASA events especially in his/her home State.
-When a lifter lifts in r supports a non-tested event not sponsored by NASA they virtually eliminate themselves from winning this award for a minimum of 5 years.
+The first thing to remember is that the Over-All Athlete of the Year is a Lifetime Achievement Award and is continuous and these rules do not lapse once the award has been accepted by the lifter as NASA continues to promote and endorse these winners.
+This award is NASA’s highest award and should be treated as such.
+It isn’t won by anyone who hasn’t been a dedicated NASA drug free lifter, a loyal NASA lifter who supports all NASA events especially in his/her home State, the organization and it’s leadership.
+When a lifter lifts in or supports a non-tested event not sponsored by NASA they virtually eliminate themselves from winning this award for a minimum of 5 years.
 After all, this is a NASA Award, our highest award.
 The winner is not chosen in a popularity contest.
-It’s performance, dedication and hard work which wins this award.
+It’s based on lifting performance, dedication and hard work which wins this award.
+All work is done strictly as a volunteer.
 We have been disappointed in a very few winners of the past but we have learned from those mistakes.
-What many lifters forget is that to win this award the winner must be a great lifter in his/her own right, be loyal to the organization, spend time promoting NASA, help other NASA Lifters and assist in at all meets they attend in some way so others may enjoy the same benefits of NASA that they themselves have enjoyed over the years.
-It’s not about ME when it comes this award, it’s more about WE!
-This is the line that separates the winners from those who don’t ever win this award.
+What many lifters forget is that to win this award the winner must be a great lifter in his/her own right, be loyal to the organization, volunteer their time promoting NASA, help other NASA Lifters and assist in at all meets they attend in some way as a volunteer so others may enjoy the same benefits of NASA that they themselves have enjoyed over the years.
+It’s not about ME when it comes to winning this award, it’s more about WE!
+This is the line that separates the winners from those who never win this award.
 Any lifter can attend meets, lift, stand around and talk and then go home.
-This award rewards those who show up early, lifts, helps other lifters and leaves late all in an effort to insure that the meets are successful for everyone, not just themselves.
+This award rewards those who show up early as volunteers who may, lift, help other lifters and who leaves late all in an effort to insure that the meets are successful for everyone, not just themselves.
+Lifters who “keep score” of their volunteer work and expect special treatment because of this volunteer work have no place in this selection process.
 Public Service and doing for others has great bearing on who wins this award.
-Self image and how others perceive your actions or non-actions speaks volumes when it comes to winning this award.
+Self image and how others perceive your actions or non-actions speaks volumes when it comes to winning and maintaining this award.

 Start with 2000+ Lifters